NgiapPuoyKoh/ai-chat-annotator/TESTING.md

-## End to End Testing
+# Chat Annotator Testing

 **Important Testing Notes**

 - To test the chat functionality it will be necessary to use different browsers and/or different devices when logged in as a persona (Chrome/Firefox/Edge).
-The reason is that it utilizes flask session
+The reason is that it utilizes sessions
 - Avoid clearing browser cache so that sessions remain active for returning users.
 Clearing browser cache may be necessary to start over active chat sessions.
 This is a known limitation for the initial release of the application.
 - Registration of user account is only for role type user.
 - To create accounts as moderator, admin, and annotator register as you would as a user.
 Provide me with the username and the role type and I will have to update it directly using MongoDB data explorer